Miidera Temple 三井寺（長等山園城寺）

 How to Get There

-From Kyoto , take the Keihan Line to Miidera Station (20-30 minutes) and then walk 10 minutes.
-You can also take the JR Tokaido Line to Otsu Station (10 minutes from Kyoto) and take the Keihan Bus to the Miidera Temple bus stop (15 minutes).
-Note that the Tokaido Line is also known as the Biwako Line in this area.
+From Kyoto , take the JR and Keihan Line to Miidera Station (20-30 minutes) and then walk 10 minutes.
+You can also take the JR Tokaido Main Line to Otsu Station (10 minutes from Kyoto) and take the Keihan Bus to the Miidera Temple bus stop (15 minutes).
+Note that the Tokaido Main Line is also known as the Biwako Line in this area.

 Springs, sculptures, and sakura

-Emperor Tenmu founded Onjoji Temple at the foot of Mount Hiei in 672 in tribute to his murdered brother.
-About 200 years later, it became known as Miidera Temple in honor of the three wells (mi), or springs (ii), inside.
-Since this time, the water from the springs has been used in ceremonies to wash newborn babies, including newborn emperors-to-be.
+Emperor Tenmu founded Onjoji Temple at the foot of Mount Hiei in 672 in tribute to his murdered nephew.
+About 200 years later, it became known as Miidera Temple in honor of the three (mi) wells or springs (ii), inside.
+The water from the springs was used in ceremonies to wash three emperors, Tenchi, Tenmu, and Jito.

 Today, the main hall and the Buddha Hall contain numerous treasured sculptures of the Buddha.
 There are also priceless personal belongings of ancient emperors, some of which are only displayed on special occasions.